-- 2.15.1.1 Knowledge - 2.15.1.1.1 The applicant shall demonstrate the ability to effectively assess trainees against the adapted competency model used in the approved training programme. - 2.15.1.1.2 The applicant shall successfully complete the training and meet the qualifications of an approved training organization appropriate to the delivery of competency-based training programmes - 2.15.1.1.3 The RPAS instructor training programme shall focus on the development of competence in the following specific areas: - a) the adapted competency model of the remote pilot training programme according to the defined grading system used by the RPAS operator or approved training organization; - b) in accordance with the assessment and grading system of the RPAS operator or approved training organization, making assessments by observing behaviours; gathering objective evidence regarding the observable behaviours of the adapted competency model used; - c) recognizing and highlighting performance that meets competency standards; - d) determining root causes for deviations below the expected standards of performance; and - e) identifying situations that could result in unacceptable reductions in safety margins. - 2.15.1.1.4 The applicant shall have met the competency requirements for the issue of a remote pilot licence as appropriate to the category of RPA and associated RPS. - 2.15.1.1.5 In addition, the applicant shall have demonstrated a level of competency appropriate to the privileges granted to the holder of an RPAS instructor rating, in at least the following areas: - a) techniques of applied instruction; - b) assessment of student performance in those subjects in which ground instruction is given; - c) the learning process; - d) elements of effective teaching;
+- (1) No person shall be issued an RPAS Instructor rating without having demonstrated their ability to effectively assess trainees against the adapted competency model used in the approved training programme. - (2) The applicant shall successfully complete the training and meet the qualifications of an approved training organization appropriate to the delivery of competency-based training programmes. - (3) The RPAS instructor training programme shall focus on the development of competence in the following specific areas: - (a) the adapted competency model of the remote pilot training programme according to the defined grading system used by the RPAS operator or approved training organization; - (b) in accordance with the assessment and grading system of the RPAS operator or approved training organization, making assessments by observing behaviours; gathering objective evidence regarding the observable behaviours of the adapted competency model used;

-- e) competency-based training principles, including student assessments; - f) evaluation of the training programme effectiveness; - g) lesson planning; - h) classroom instructional techniques; - i) use of training aids, including FSTDs as appropriate; - j) analysis and correction of student errors; - k) human performance relevant to RPAS, instrument flight and remote pilot licence training, including principles of TEM; and - l) hazards involved in simulating system failures and malfunctions in the aircraft.
+- (c) recognizing and highlighting performance that meets competency standards; - (d) determining root causes for deviations below the expected standards of performance; and - (e) identifying situations that could result in unacceptable reductions in safety margins. - (4) No person shall be issued an RPAS Instructor rating without having met the competency requirements for the issue of a remote pilot licence as appropriate to the category of RPA and associated RPS. - (5) In addition, the applicant shall have demonstrated a level of competency appropriate to the privileges granted to the holder of an RPAS instructor rating, in at least the following areas: - a) techniques of applied instruction; - b) assessment of student performance in those subjects in which ground instruction is given; - c) the learning process; - d) elements of effective teaching; - e) competency-based training principles, including student assessments; - f) evaluation of the training programme effectiveness; - g) lesson planning; - h) classroom instructional techniques; - i) use of training aids, including FSTDs as appropriate; - j) analysis and correction of student errors; - k) human performance relevant to RPAS, instrument flight and remote pilot licence training, including principles of TEM; and - l) hazards involved in simulating system failures and malfunctions in the aircraft.

-- 2.15.1.2.1 The applicant shall have successfully performed a formal competency assessment, prior to conducting instruction and assessment within a competency-based training programme. - 2.15.1.2.2 The competency assessment shall be conducted during a practical training session in the category of RPA and associated RPS for which RPAS instructor privileges are sought, including pre-flight, post-flight and ground instruction as appropriate. - 2.15.1.2.3 The competency assessment shall be conducted by a person authorized by the Licensing Authority.
+- (1) No person shall be issued an RPAS Instructor rating without having have successfully performed a formal competency assessment, prior to conducting instruction and assessment within a competency-based training programme. - (2) The competency assessment shall be conducted during a practical training session in the category of RPA and associated RPS for which RPAS instructor privileges are sought, including pre-flight, post-flight and ground instruction as appropriate. - (3) The competency assessment shall be conducted by a person authorized by the Authority.